 The Old Cemetery

-At first, the Dutch probably used the existing Portuguese cemetery to bury their dead, but soon, around 1665, a new cemetery was built, more inland.
+At first, the Dutch probably used an existing Portuguese cemetery to bury their dead, but soon, around 1665, a new cemetery was built, more inland.
 Hardly anything remains of the old cemetery, located almost directly on the water.
 Four slabs are bricked into the wall of a former nineteenth-century British salt factory and a fifth slab on a large tomb.
 Repairs may have been carried out after the 2004 Tsunami, which severely hit Nagapattinam.

 The construction of the new cemetery was probably prompted by flooding of the existing cemetery.
 A number of graves from the old cemetery have been transferred to the new cemetery, as inscriptions on the tombstones testify.